masonbuilt/masonbuilt.github.io/docs/CONTENT-INVENTORY.md

 		- Web and Application Development
 			- We build responsive web apps and interactive websites.
 Our code is clean.
 Our design is crisp.
 And our performance is high.
 - How we do it
 	- We are a two man team, focused on being your digital partner.
-We strive to understand our clients by communicating and sharing our progress often.
+	- We strive to understand your business and needs with collaboration, communicating and sharing our progress often.
 We will guide you in the right direction.
 - Contact Us (footer)
 	- Contact Us (modal window)
 		- Contact form